ta4j/ta4j-wiki/Branching-model.md

 </dependency>
 ```

-The SNAPSHOT version contains all fixes, enhancements and new features that have been added to the develop build so far and that will be part of the next release.
+The SNAPSHOT version contains all fixes, enhancements and new features that have been added to the master build so far and that will be part of the next release.

 Please note that a SNAPSHOT version can be changed in any way at any time.